haoahohi/Straw/README.md

 ## How to install
 You can install Straw manually or via Copr (Fedora/Alma/RHEL).
 ### ✅ manual install
-Download the latest release asset (a file called "straw")into your download folder go to your download folder,and open it in Terminal
+1.Download the latest release asset (a file called "straw")into your download folder
-Enter:
+2.go to your download folder,and open it in Terminal 3.Enter:
 `chmod + x straw`
 `sudo mv straw /usr/local/bin/`
 ### ✅ copr install (ONLY FOR FEDORA/ALMA/RHEL)